Microgravity bioprinting: Soft tissue printing

 The microgravity environment enables the possibility of printing soft and delicate tissue structures such as the blood vessels.
-On Earth, the fragility of blood vessels result in the structure collapsing due to the cell weight combined with the force of gravity.
+On Earth, the fragility of blood vessels results in the structure collapsing due to the cell weight combined with the force of gravity.
 Veins and arteries bioprinted in zero gravity do not require structural support and suspend in space during the print process.
 This allows the delicate tissues to maintain their structure and shape throughout the entire printing process.
 Before sending the bioprints back to Earth, the tissues are conditioned using cell culturing systems to further strengthen the tissue for self-support.
 Skipping the cell culturing will result in the soft tissue collapsing under gravitational force and cellular weight due to lack of cell stability.
 Once the cell culturing process is complete, the printed delicate tissue structures are expected to be functionally no different from their natural counterparts.